Galapagos Diving Holiday Packages

 Yes they do rent some equipment, typically wetsuit, fins and booties, but there is no substitute for having your own gear.
 Many scuba divers find their Galapagos diving safari holiday experience to be the best they have ever had, so you don't want it tarnished by having insufficient, ill-fitting or inferior equipment!

 Are Galapagos Islands vacations only for very experienced divers?

-As a single traveller, must I pay a single supplement in Galapagos?
+As a single traveller, must I pay a single supplement?

 If you are a single traveller joining a liveaboard at the Galapagos Islands, you can normally expect to share a cabin with another guest and pay the standard price.
 However, if you do not wish to share but want to ensure a private cabin for you alone, you can pay a single supplement on top of the published price.
 Each liveaboard has its own policy and the range of single supplements is from 50% to 80%.

 What can I expect from my liveaboard land tour?